memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 ### Data Model

-In this article, we will present a graph model of a large-sized dataset of football transfers that include the most popular leagues.
+In this article, we will present a graph model of a large-sized dataset of football transfers that include the most famous leagues.
 When we say large-sized dataset, what we think by that is the dataset that has all transfers from season 1992/1993 to season 2019/2020 in nine leagues that are supported.
-Those leagues are Eredivisie, English Championship, English Premier League, French Ligue 1, German Bundesliga, Italian Serie A, Portuguese Liga Nos, Russian Premier Liga and currently the best league Spanish Primera Division.
+Those leagues are Eredivisie, English Championship, English Premier League, French Ligue 1, German Bundesliga, Italian Serie A, Portuguese Liga Nos, Russian Premier Liga and Spanish Primera Division.

 * Each Football transfer has a team which makes a transfer and team to which player is transferred to,